Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision

-This is consistent with the broader pattern of RD geometry diagnostics documented across perturbation types and model families in \citet{caglar2026rate}, and extends that framework by showing that directional \emph{organization} and not just magnitude is the key driver of RD frontier differences.

-Even when trained for robustness or human-level accuracy under shift, models may distribute errors and representational resources differently than humans, yielding qualitatively different failure modes.
-Consequently, asymmetry structure, especially when linked to RD geometry, offers a principled and data-driven tool for probing those differences.
-Practically, this implies that matching human accuracy (or even matching aggregate asymmetry) is not sufficient to induce human-like robustness, since systems can achieve similar performance while concentrating failures into sink-like one-way collapses.
-This conclusion extends beyond the CNN architectures evaluated in the main analysis to a broad variety of modern model architectures as well (see Appendix~\ref{sec:architectures_appx}, confirming that the observed dissociation is not model or architecture specific.

-A natural target for human-aligned robustness is therefore not only reducing error, but redistributing error structure toward broader and weaker directional patterns.
-One concrete direction is to use the breadth--strength decomposition of asymmetry as a training signal.
-Penalizing sink-like collapse during training — for instance, by adding a regularization term that encourages directional errors to be distributed across many class pairs rather than concentrated into dominant responses — could push models toward the human-like regime without requiring matched accuracy.
-Such objectives could be computed directly from confusion matrices accumulated during training, making them practical for standard classification pipelines.
-Whether this redistribution of error structure would also improve robustness to distribution shift, as the human breadth--strength profile suggests, is an empirical question worth investigating directly.
+On a practical level, we demonstrate that matching human accuracy or aggregate asymmetry is not sufficient for human-like robustness, as systems can concentrate failures into sink-like collapses while appearing aligned on scalar metrics.
+A natural corrective is to penalize sink-like collapse directly as a training signal, which is computable from confusion matrices accumulated during training.